ecupaio/dcgffl/_events/spring-2023-regular-registration.md

   zip: ''

 ---
-Mark your calendars: Regular Registration for ALL players (both NEW and RETURNING players who didn't sign up during early registration) will open on **Wednesday, January 25th at 7 PM!** At that time, refresh the registration link until the form is active.
+Mark your calendars - Regular Registration for ALL players (both NEW and RETURNING players who didn't sign up during early registration) will open on **Wednesday, January 25th at 7 PM!** At that time, refresh the registration link until the form is active.
 This will register you for the Spring 2023 season (Season XXIV), which runs from March to late May.

 _Registration fills up fast_ - early registration typically fills up in less than an hour!
 So don't delay, register immediately at 7pm to secure your spot!
 Don't miss out - [sign up for our mailing list to get notified](http://eepurl.com/c9JkQz) of important events like registration opening!